hessler/lc-component-library-io/docs/docs/components/Global/ButtonItem/index.md

 - `{object} props` - The component props object.
 - `{React.ReactElement} props.children` - The children elements to render as content for the button element.
 - `{ButtonSizes} [props.size]` - The size value of the button (Default: ButtonSizes.medium).
-- `{string} props.text` - The text value to use in the button element.
 - `{ButtonVariants} [props.variant]` - The variant of the button (Default: ButtonVariants.primary).